jdlien/unifi-protect-viewer/README.md

 ## Features

-- Access UniFi Protect web UI in a desktop application
+- Access UniFi Protect web UI in a dedicated desktop application
+- Toggle sidebar navigation and header with `Escape` or menu/buttons
+- **Camera hotkeys**: press `1`–`9` to zoom into individual cameras, `0` to return to grid view
+- **Cameras menu** dynamically lists cameras on the current liveview dashboard
+- **Configuration page** (`Cmd+,` / `Ctrl+,`) to edit settings without resetting credentials
+- Fullscreen mode with dedicated button and `Cmd+Shift+F` / `Ctrl+Shift+F`
+- Dashboard button to return to your liveview from any page
+- Widget panel management
-- Native-like experience with application menu
+- Auto-login with saved credentials
 - Automatic updates via GitHub releases
-- Stays logged in between sessions
-- No need to open a browser
-- Automatic updates
+- Native application menu with platform-specific Window menu
+- Hardened Electron build with security fuses

 ## Credits

 This application was based on [UniFi Protect Viewer](https://github.com/digital195/unifi-protect-viewer) by Sebastian Loer, but has now been almost completely rewritten.
-It now only works with Protect v5.
+It requires UniFi Protect v6 or later.
 The chief difference is that this version still allows you to use all the features of UniFi Protect.
 In contrast, the original was intended as a kiosk application that isn't intended to be interacted with beyond viewing the live view.
 This difference has resulted in this version being substantially more complex.

-Some of the features included by this version are:
+Some of the differences from the original include:

-- You can toggle navigation/header by pressing `Escape`
-- There is a menu with many options for modifying the view
+- Full TypeScript codebase with strict mode
+- Toggle navigation/header visibility with buttons, keyboard shortcuts, or menu
+- Camera zoom hotkeys and a dynamic Cameras menu
+- Configuration page accessible from any screen
-- A button shows, allowing you to return to the dashboard view after you leave it
+- Dashboard button to quickly return to your liveview
-- The configuration and error pages have been redesigned
+- Redesigned configuration and error pages
-- The latest version of Electron is now used
+- Electron v40 with hardened runtime and security fuses

 ## Installation